4 reasons to upgrade your laptop now

 Finding the perfect laptop to suit your lifestyle and needs is easy.
 Whether you’re choosing from the Windows Premium Collection or browsing the different laptop stories created by Currys PC World.

 - What’s your story?
-We’ve divided our range into different groups, such as Create for designers and Style for fashion-forward students and business types.
+We’ve divided our range into different groups, such as ‘Achieve’ for the most demanding software and tasks, and ‘Everyday’ for casual multitaskers who are always online.
 What’s your story?

 - The Windows Premium Collection is a curated set of laptops hand-picked by Microsoft that represents the epitome of performance, style and design while showcasing Windows at its very best.
 Shop the Windows 10 Premium Collection

 2. Everything is faster with SSD

 Say goodbye to…waiting an age for your laptop to wake up or your program to load